LazyTown: History and production

 LazyTown began as a storybook published in 1995 titled Áfram Latibær! ("Go Go LazyTown!").
-In 1996, a stage adaptation of the book was shown in Iceland.
-It featured Stephanie as an out-of-shape dancer and Sportacus as an energetic elf.
+A second book, Latibær á Ólympíuleikunum (LazyTown at the Olympics), was published in 1996.
+Later in 1996, a stage adaptation of the first book was shown in Iceland.
+It featured Sportacus as an energetic elf and Stephanie as an out-of-shape dancer.
 The puppet characters seen in the television series also appeared in human form, but Robbie Rotten did not yet exist.
-A second stage show titled Glanni Glæpur í Latabæ ("Robbie Rotten in LazyTown") debuted in 1999.
-It introduced Stefán Karl Stefánsson as Robbie and featured more finalized versions of the other characters.
+A third book, Latibær í Vandræðum (LazyTown in Trouble), was published in 1997.
+This book introduced Robbie Rotten to the franchise.
+A second stage show based on the third book titled Glanni Glæpur í Latabæ (Robbie Rotten in LazyTown) debuted in 1999.
+It introduced Stefán Karl Stefánsson as Robbie Rotten and featured more finalized versions of the other characters.
 Nickelodeon Australia reported that by the time the second play finished touring, LazyTown had become a household name in Iceland.
 A variety of tie-in products and media were created in the country before Scheving decided to develop LazyTown into a television program; these included bottled water, toy figures, and a radio station.
+Development on the TV series began in 2000, following the success of the second play.
+Production on the TV series began in 2002, and in 2003, the pilot was pitched to Nickelodeon.
+A deal was subsequently made with the network.

-In most episodes, the only characters played by live actors are Stephanie, Sportacus, and Robbie Rotten.
+In most episodes, the only characters played by live actors are Sportacus, Stephanie, and Robbie Rotten.
 The rest of the characters are depicted as puppets, made by the Neal Scanlan Studio and Wit Puppets.
 The show was filmed and produced at 380 Studios, a purpose-built studio near Reykjavík equipped with high-end HDTV production facilities and one of the largest green screens in the world.
 The production floor area is 1,800 square meters.
 The budget for each episode was approximately ISK 70,000,000 (US$1 million), about five times the average cost for a children's television program at the time, making it "the most expensive children's show in the world" according to Scheving.

 Its virtual sets were generated with an Unreal Engine 3-based framework, created by Raymond P. Le Gué and known as XRGen4.
 According to Le Gué, "We start with the live actors and puppets on a physical set with a green screen behind them as a backdrop.
 The green screen is replaced in real time with the sets created in XRGen4 using UE3.
 As we move the camera and actors around the physical set, the backdrop scene also moves in real time in complete synchronization with the movements of the real camera.
 All of this is recorded, and the director can watch the resulting composition in real time."
-Seasons 3 and 4 of LazyTown were filmed as usual in the LazyTown Studios in Iceland, but the special effects for these series were created this by Turner Studios in Atlanta.
+Seasons 3 and 4 of LazyTown were filmed as usual in the LazyTown Studios in Iceland, but the special effects for these seasons were created by Turner Studios in Atlanta.